Who Do You Think You Are Live?: Activities and interests

 The exhibition had a “Live show” type theme.
 Alongside the exhibitor stands various events and showcases were provided to add interest for visitors.
 In 2009 this included Scottish drummers and pipers and in 2008 a Second World War tank was the centre piece of the show.

-The annexed 2nd floor at the Olympia Earls court venue, hosted various educations break out areas where visitors can consult experts in the fields of genealogical and historical research.
+The annexed second floor at the Olympia Earls Court venue hosted various educational break-out areas where visitors could consult experts in the fields of genealogical and historical research.

-Throughout the 4 days of the show there were various sponsored and independent speakers giving their views on this hugely popular subject area.
+Throughout the four days of the show there were various sponsored and independent speakers giving their views on this hugely popular subject area.
 In 2009 notable speakers included Nick Barratt, 5-season presenter of the UK show that started the brand and Megan Smolenyak, self-styled DNA genealogy expert.

-On the fringes of the show there are wider interests served including military memorabilia, heritage buildings, coin collecting, maps and personal archiving.
+On the fringes of the show there were wider interests served including military memorabilia, heritage buildings, coin collecting, maps and personal archiving.